current Maryland license plate

 Nearly all vehicle types and registration classes have staggered registrations and can expire in any month.
 The exceptions to this involve certain types of commercial and company-owned vehicle registrations.
 Therefore, I won't dwell on them here, since this page is supposed to be about personal vehicle plates.

-Normally, two-year registrations are mandatory for vehicles owned by individuals.
-Exceptions are made in some cases, such as economic hardship, or in instances where a motorist has at least a year remaining on a registration of a different class vehicle, and is transfering the unused portion to the new vehicle.
+Normally, two-year registrations were mandatory for vehicles owned by individuals through June 30, 2024.
+Exceptions were made in some cases, such as economic hardship, or in instances where a motorist has at least a year remaining on a registration of a different class vehicle, and is transfering the unused portion to the new vehicle.
+Effective July 1, 2024, one-year registrations are again standard, with two-year registrations remaining available as an option.

 Plates always expire at 11:59 pm on the last day of the month indicated.
 For staggered registrations, the expiration month is the same as the month the vehicle was initially registered.
 For example, a personal vehicle newly registered on June 7, 2016 would have its first registration period valid through June 30, 2018.